-CUL 2241 The Art of Confection
+CUL 2241 The Art of Confection 3 credits - Spring Only

 This course provides an introduction to candy making, almond paste modeling, coco painting on pastillage, blown and pulled sugar, fudge and candy, roasting nuts to make nougats, melting and tempering chocolate, and the preparation of culinary art display pieces in the areas of confections, pastry and baking.
 Food preparation for garde manger items is also included.
 Prerequisite: CUL 1104 Introduction to Food and Baking.